 The Rochelle Railroad Park.

-The Dekalb Coaling Tower.
+The Dekalb coaling tower built prior to 1929.
 From here I would relax the rest of the way to Chicago Union Station.
-We were delayed by track work west of Elburn then waited for a Metra Train to run by us.
-We pulled into Chicago at 4:08 PM ending the 2012 NRHS Cedar Rapids Convention.
-A special thank you to Bart Jennings and his entire NRHS Convention Staff.
+We were delayed by track work west of Elburn then waited for a Metra train to pass, arriving at Chicago at 4:08 PM, ending the 2012 convention.
+A special thank you to Bart Jennings and his entire NRHS Convention staff.
 You all did an excellent job working this entire event.

-I got off the train and headed straight to the Metra 2227 Train that would take me out to Hanover Park to Dave and Cathy Smetko's home for this night.
+I detrained and headed straight to Metra Train 2227 which would take me out to Hanover Park to Dave and Cathy Smetko's home for this night.